 The asset sustainability ratio is found by considering renewal expenditure against asset depreciation.
 Depreciation is measured using a straight line, whereas renewal requirements can vary greatly over time.
 A sustainability ratio of 100% therefore does not necessarily represent an efficient or desirable level of expenditure.
-The proposed funding of \$xxxxxK pa provides a sustainability ratio of xxxxx%, which is provided as the recommended target.
+The proposed funding averaging \$529,972K pa provides a sustainability ratio of 157%, which is provided as the recommended target.

 Remaining service potential compares the written down value against total replacement cost.
 It decreases as networks deteriorate and increases when capital expenditure exceeds depreciation.
-The Councils swimming pool and caravan park portfolio has overall expended slightly over half of its useful life with a remaining service potential of xxxxxxx%.
+The Councils building portfolio has overall expended 77% useful life with a remaining service potential of 33%.
 This indicator will remain relatively stable under the proposed funding scenario.